Tropolone: Natural occurrence

 They are especially found in specific plant species, such as Cupressaceae and Liliaceae families.
 Tropolones are mostly abundant in the heartwood, leaves and bark of plants, thereby the essential oils are rich in various types of tropolones.
 The first natural tropolone derivatives were studied and purified in the mid-1930s and early-1940s.
 Thuja plicata, Thujopsis dolabrata, Chamaecyparis obtusa, Chamaecyparis taiwanensis and Juniperus thurifera were in the list of trees from which the first tropolones were identified.
 The first synthetic tropolones were thujaplicins derived by Ralph Raphael.

-Biological effects

-It is an inhibitor of grape polyphenol oxidase and mushroom tyrosinase.